• Skip to main content

 Instructions

-2 tablespoons coconut oil
+2 tablespoons cooking oil

-• Add the peanuts and fry until you hear a popping sound.
-Next, add the roasted chana dal (pottukadalai) and fry until they turn golden.
+• Next, add roasted chana dal (pottukadalai) and fry until they turn golden.
 Reduce the flame to low and move the contents to one side of the pan.

-¼ cup peanuts, 2 tablespoons pottukadalai
+2 tablespoons pottukadalai

-• If the pan is really hot, you may switch it off and cook on residue heat.
+• If the pan is really hot, you may switch it off and cook on the residue heat.
 Else make sure the flame is low.
 This is to ensure the spice powders don't get burnt.
 Stir in the turmeric powder and red chilli powder or sambar powder.

-¼ teaspoon turmeric powder, ½ teaspoon red chilli powder
+½ teaspoon red chilli powder

 • Lastly, fold in the puffed rice (pori/ murmura) with a pinch of salt.
 Mix until all the puffed rice is coated with the spice and becomes crispier.

-3 cups puffed rice, salt to taste
+salt to taste

-• Store in an airtight container for up to 3 days.
+• Store in an airtight container for up to 3 to 5 days.

 More Indian Savoury Snack Recipes